County seeks to fix drainage problem

-The Scotts Bluff County Board of Commissioners received an update on a drainage issue regarding Apple Avenue just northwest of the Scottsbluff city limits during its June 21.
+During their biweekly meeting Tuesday, the Scotts Bluff County Board of Commissioners received an update on a drainage issue regarding Apple Avenue just northwest of the Scottsbluff city limits.

 Interim Highway Superintendent Steve Baird presented the matter to the board.